tari-project/rfcs/src/RFC-0120_Consensus.md

 The version MUST conform to the following:

 * It is represented as an unsigned 16-bit integer.
-* Version numbers MUST be incremented whenever there is a change in the blockchain schema starting from 0.
+* Version numbers MUST be incremented whenever there is a change in the blockchain schema or validation rules starting from 0.
+* The version must be one of the allowed versions for the consensus rules at this block's height.

 #### Height